An email newsletter is an indispensable marketing tool for every business.

 What’s great about giving a freebie is that it goes beyond email marketing.
 It can help you build brand trust and reputation as well.

-For customers, businesses that value their free products are more likely to put a higher premium on their other paid items and services.
+For customers, businesses that give newsletter landing page examples and value their free products are more likely to put a higher premium on their other paid items and services.

 Adopt an email segmentation strategy